modakanalytics/http.almaren/examples/http-to-postgres/doc/example.md

 ## Running the example using the spark-shell

+In this section we will show how to run the example code step by step using the interactive `spark-shell`.
+You can skip it if you are comfortable writing and running spark applications.

 Open a new terminal and go to the root directory of this example.

-You can open a spark shell by typing the command:
+You can run a spark shell by typing the command:

 ```
 user@host$ spark-shell --master "local[*]" --packages "com.github.music-of-the-ainur:almaren-framework_2.11:0.9.0-2.4,com.github.music-of-the-ainur:http-almaren_2.11:1.2.0-2.4,org.postgresql:postgresql:42.2.23"
 ```

+Note that we need to pass as arguments the packages for the Almaren Framework and the postgres JDBC driver.

-After some initialization we get the scala prompt:
+After some initialization we get a scala prompt:

 ```
 scala>
 ```

-This pipeline is pretty simple and could be written shortly by just chaining each method with the following one but we are going to split them into separated steps better explaining them.
+This pipeline is pretty simple and could be expressed shortly as showed on the final code by just chaining each method with the following one, but we are going to split them into separated steps for better explaining them.

 We are also omitting the line breaks, so you can just copy-paste the commands line by line.

-To start, let's import the packages and get the `almaren` and `spark`
+To start, let's import all packages we will use and get the `almaren` object:
-objects:

 ```scala
 import com.github.music.of.the.ainur.almaren.Almaren